The Free Plan costs nothing. As such, there are significant limitations that I will discuss later.

 WordPress.com is the apartment complex system I was talking about earlier.
 It includes the WordPress software, hosting, a domain name — everything!
 It’s more than just the software.
 That is why if you use WordPress.com, you cannot use any other website-building software.
 It’s an enclosed system.
 It’s fully managed and highly regulated.

 Traditional web hosts allow users to use the WordPress software or any other website-building software out there.
 It’s one of the great beauties of WordPress.
 It’s practically universal.
 You can use the amazing software whether you’re within the WordPress.com apartment complex or not!

 And that’s another benefit of using traditional web hosting.
 Developers like to create plugins and themes for WordPress.
-These custom plugins and themes cannot be used on WordPress.com websites.
+These custom plugins and themes cannot be used on WordPress.com websites (unless you have the WordPress.com Business Plan).
 They can only be used on WordPress websites hosted at a traditional web host.
-(Keep in mind what I said earlier; WordPress is now allowing users with the business plan to install custom plugins and themes.
-I’m not sure which plugins and themes are allowed.)

 If you want to read more about the differences between WordPress.com (the apartment complex system) and WordPress.org (the free software), check out this article.

 If you purchase your web hosting from Inmotion using this link I will gladly help you out for free.
 I won’t build your site for you, but I will help you!